ADGEfficiency/dsr-rl/notes/markdown/7_practical_concerns.md

 ### Mistakes of DSR students

-Saving agent brain
-- not saving the optimizer state
+Saving agent brain - not saving the optimizer state

 Using too high a learning rate
 - learning rate is always important!!!

-Building both an agent and environment
+**Building both an agent and environment**

 Building a state of the art agent (A3C)